If your garlic plants are starting to show odd spots or their growth has slowed down, you’re not alone.

 Purple blotch is a common fungus that infects garlic plants with small, water-soaked lesions on the leaves or stalks.
 Over time, those lesions enlarge and turn brown or purple, and then kill the tissue.

-To prevent, crop rotation is a useful way, as well as ensuring that soil has proper drainage.
+To prevent, crop rotation is a useful way, as well as ensuring that the soil has proper drainage.

 #3.
 Botrytis Neck Rot